microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-6/solution.md

 * Containerize your ASP.NET web apps and move them to either Windows Containers on App Service or to Azure Kubernetes Service.

 > [!WARNING]
 > **Currently this feature has a few [limitations](https://learn.microsoft.com/en-us/azure/migrate/concepts-migration-webapps#limitations) and therefore it can't be used to migrate web apps directly from physical servers.
-However, we can use it at least to perform the assessment of our web apps and use the [App Service migration assistant tool](https://learn.microsoft.com/en-us/azure/app-service/app-service-asp-net-migration) for the migration.**
+However, we can use it at least to perform the assessment of our web apps and use the [App Service migration assistant tool](https://learn.microsoft.com/en-us/azure/app-service/app-service-asp-net-migration) for the migration.
+Please note that this will only work for the migrated Windows VM**

+> [!WARNING]
+> **Please note that this challenge will only work for the migrated Windows VM.
+Currently we do not support direct migrations from Linux VMs**

 Open the [Azure Portal](https://portal.azure.com) and navigate to the previousley created Azure Migrate project.
 Select *Servers, databases and web apps*, **make sure that the right Azure Migrate Project is selected** and click on *Assess* and select *Web Apps on Azure* from the drop down list.